2007–08 Bavarian ice hockey season

 The Bavarian ice hockey league season 2007-08 started on 19 October 2007 with the first round in the Bayernliga and finished on 14 March 2008 with the third league final.
 It saw the EHC Waldkraiburg take out its second Bavarian title, having previously won it in 1987–88, then under the name of VfL Waldkraiburg.
 The club could have taken up promotion to the Oberliga but declined.
 The EV Weiden voluntarily withdrew from the Oberliga while Regensburg was forced to resign from the 2nd Bundesliga due to insolvency.

 The Bayernliga season saw the EC Ulm/Neu-Ulm fold after 16 rounds, unable to complete its schedule.

 No team remained unbeaten this season, the ESC Kempten in the Bezirksliga West held the best record with 19 wins and one defeat.
 Two teams, both from the Bezirksliga, remained winless all season, the SG München and the TSV Trostberg II.
-For the later, it was the second winless season in a row, having only ever won one game since joining the league in 2005.
+For the latter, it was the second winless season in a row, having only ever won one game since joining the league in 2005.